Akaito/ZeroToBoto/_drafts/2017-07-25-adventure-game.md

 > If you're coming from other languages where this example requires a common base class <tt>Animal</tt> between these two types, this is a bit different in Python.
 > Python is strongly typed (Dog is not Cat), but you can also mix and match types about as much as you want.
-> So long as a type walks like a duck and sounds like a duck, to Python, it may as well be.
+> So long as a type walks like a duck and quacks like a duck, to Python, it may as well be a duck.
 > ...
 Unless you specifically ask something like `isinstance(fido, Duck)`.

 When you want to use a class, you create a new a new *object* of that class' *type* by giving the class name followed by parentheses.
-It's like there's a function that is the class' name, which gives you back a new object its type.
+It's like there's a function that is the class' name, which gives you back a new object of its type.

-A good analogy for classes versus objects is that a class is a blueprint for how to build a house.
+In other languages this is often called the class' "constructor".
+You're building a new object, akin to *constructing* a new house from a House blueprint (class).

 An object is a house made from that blueprint.
-The blueprint defines how things work and fit together, but you can't live in a blueprint or fill it with actual things.
+The blueprint defines how things work and fit together, but you can't live in a blueprint.
-You can have many houses made from the same blueprint.
-They'll all work the same way, but painting one house red doesn't suddenly paint every house made from that blueprint red as well.
+Modifying the blueprint (a class) changes all future objects made from it.
+Modifying a house (an object) *made from* a blueprint only changes that one house.
+Painting a house red doesn't suddenly paint all similar houses red.

+One exception to the house/blueprint analogy.
+If you change a function on a class, calling that function on any objects (even if they already existed) will call the new version of the function.
+Python lets you change classes like this on the fly.

 To call a class' function, it's `object_name.function_name()`.
 Similar to using a function defined within a module (`random.randint()`).